weibes/nvim/README.md

 - Figure out how to use gitsigns better
 - figure out telescipe better
 - refactor configs to not have lua/after/ folder
+- create a setup.sh script (one existing was me thinking abt building one and then not)